-- Our assembly-line approach gives us the ability to fine-tune our work and deliver a level of precision unavailable in field assembly.
+- Our assembly-line approach allows us to fine-tune our work and deliver a level of precision unavailable in field assembly.

-- We’re working in ergonomic stations where materials are kitted and brought directly to each station.
+- We work in ergonomic stations where materials are kitted and brought directly to each station.

-- Quality is checked on each module before it progresses to the next station.
+- Quality is checked on each module before progressing to the next station.

 - Because modules are trucked long distances and then moved by crane onto a foundation, they are built to be extremely structurally sound.

 our modular process